sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.6.md

 For a list of all packages and their versions, see
  * https://repology.org/projects/?inrepo=sagemath_develop

+=== FLINT and arb ===

+FLINT from 2.7.1 to 2.8.4, arb to 2.22.1 [[https://trac.sagemath.org/ticket/32211|#32211]], [[https://trac.sagemath.org/ticket/33189|#33189]]

+The FLINT 2.8 series brings major new algorithms and general speedups. [[https://github.com/wbhart/flint2/blob/flint-2.8/NEWS#L1262]]
+Note that Sage accepts system installations of FLINT >= 2.6.x.
+Users on older distributions who want to benefit from the speed ups in FLINT 2.8.x may want to use `./configure --without-system-flint`.

+Meta-ticket [[https://trac.sagemath.org/ticket/31408|#31408]] tracks the effort to make use of new features added in recent FLINT releases in the Sage library.

 == Availability of Sage 9.6 and installation help ==